 Historical figures important for the Portuguese discoveries like Vasco da Gama, Magellan, Cabral, and others follow Prince Henry the Navigator.
 He is standing at the prow, holding a small vessel in hand.
 Discoveries Monument in Lisbon, Portugal (see map).

 The monument was built on the north bank of the Tagus River in 1960 to commemorate the 500th anniversary of the death of Prince Henry the Navigator.
 It is a tribute to all those who were engaged in Portuguese discoveries of new worlds.

 Vasco da Gama was the first European to reach India by sea using the eastward route.
-Ferdinand Magellan was the first in circumventing the globe by sea using the westward route.
-Pedro Álvares Cabral discovered South America landing at the Brazilian coast.
+Ferdinand Magellan was the first in circumnavigating the globe by sea using the westward route.
+Pedro Álvares Cabral discovered South America landing on the Brazilian coast.